-Malta National Stadium Swimming Pool – Under 2 year Payback
+Malta National Stadium – Olympic Solar Swimming Pool HeatingHarry

-The energy generated by this installation is substantial, saving on fossil fuel and carbon emissions.
-This Solar Swimming Pool Heating system is providing 100% of the swimming pool heating requirement with a payback of less than 2 years.
-We are very proud that our product is associated, if only in a small way, with this project; the people of Malta and the Malta Football Association are rightly proud of their new stand built on sound environmental foundations with the solar swimming pool heating system.
+The energy generated by this installation is a substantial saving on fossil fuel and carbon emissions.
+This Solar Swimming Pool Heating system is providing 100% of the required energy for the swimming pool with a payback of less than 2 years.
+We are very proud that Thermosolar is associated, if only in a small way, with this project.
+The people of Malta and the Malta Football Association are rightly proudof their New stand built on sound environmental foundations with the solar swimming pool heating system.

 Sport is important to millions of people throughout the world.
 In every country and at every level we organise ourselves into clubs and compete.
 Sometimes the competition is for reward, and then the rewards can be astronomical, but more often than not we play for the sheer fun of attempting to beat our opponents.